Octant projection

 The octant projection or octants projection, is a type of map projection proposed the first time, in 1508, by Leonardo da Vinci in his Codex Atlanticus.
-Leonardo's authorship would be demonstrated by Christopher Tyler, who stated "For those projections dated later than 1508, his drawings should be effectively considered the original precursors..".
+Leonardo's authorship would be demonstrated by Christopher Tyler, who stated "For those projections dated later than 1508, his drawings should be effectively considered the original precursors."

 The same page of the Codex contains sketches of eight other projections of the globe (those known in the late fifteenth century) studied by Leonardo, including Ptolemy's conical planisphere projection and Roselli's pseudocylindric projection.

 Description

-The octant projection it is the first known polyhedral map projection.
-The projection is neither conformal nor equal-area, bound by circular arcs, with no meridians and no parallels, in which the spherical surface of the earth is divided into eight octants, each flattened into the shape of a Reuleaux triangle.
+The octant projection is the first known polyhedral map projection.
+It is neither conformal nor equal-area.
+In it, the spherical surface of the earth is divided into eight octants, each flattened into the shape of a Reuleaux triangle bound by circular arcs.
 If transferred to an elastic support, it would be possible to cover with them the surface of a model of the earth's globe.

-The eight triangles are oriented in a similar way as per two four-leaf clovers side by side, being the earth poles in the center of each clove.
+The eight triangles are oriented in a similar way as per two four-leaf clovers side by side (fleurons), being the earth poles in the center of each clove.
 One of the sides of the eight triangles, (the one opposite to the center of the pseudo clover), is one fourth of the equator, the remaining two (those that converge to the center of the pseudo clover), are part of the two meridians that with the equator dissect the globe in the eight octants.